C-Keenan/bashscripts/README.md

 Currently only has some variables defined and nothing more so shouldn't do anything but is the testbed for any scripts I am working on so run at YOUR OWN risk.

+## IMPORTANT ##
+If you have found a bug or vulnerability please follow the instructions mentioned in the "SECURITY.md" file